 - Wild elderberries

 Amazon parrots can generally eat all of the same fruits as other parrots.
 Don’t forget to remove the seeds or pits from any apples, apricots, pears, peaches or cherries that you give to your parrot to prevent accidental cyanide poisoning.
 You should also remember to wash all fruit skins before serving fruit to your bird.
-It’s important to know that a food won’t be healthy for your Amazon just because it is fresh.
-Some fruits and vegetables that are perfectly healthy for humans can actually be toxic for parrots.
+It’s important to know that food won’t be healthy for your Amazon just because it is fresh.
+Some fruits and vegetables that are perfectly healthy for humans can be toxic for parrots.
 What about when you want to give your parrot something yummy that reminds it of the wild?
 You can whip up a meal of our Tropical Feast on the Fly to tempt your bird with organic whole grains, sweet mango, sun-ripened pineapple and more.